-It has recently come to my bewildered attention the sheer volume of people in the video game industry (whether development, PR, press or gamers in general) that haven’t seen any movie in the Alien franchise.
+It has recently come to my bewildered attention the sheer volume of people I know that haven’t seen any movie in the Alien franchise.
 Due to Alien: Isolation‘s release date growing closer, I’ve heard this from close friends and industry veterans.
 This is staggering on many levels that I won’t go into here.
 But what I will say is how confused I am that this has happened.
 These movies are so legendary, so important to cinema, science-fiction and games that it comes as a shock to see how many people allowed this travesty to befall themselves.

 Considering how inherent the Alien movies have become in my life, it is difficult to look at them from any other viewpoint.
 But I can try to understand that it may be a little daunting for people to just dive in headfirst without knowing how to go about it.
 Because there is a method to these movies.
 A cadence, a flow.
 Claustrophobic as they may be, each movie contains its own dance that belongs to each director that allows the characters to breathe, grow and become legend.

 Another important point to make is that 90% of video games wouldn’t exist in their current form without the Alien movies.
 Space marines, derelict outer space, future weapons, insect-like aliens and countless other little influences lie within every scene.
 They are seminal masterpieces.
 Well, almost all of them.